 TDSPs shall send monthly consumption information for all ERCOT ESI IDs to ERCOT in accordance with SET 867_03 ERCOT will forward ERCOT accepted consumption information to the Competitive Retailer CR within one (1) Business Day.
 For non-ERCOT accepted consumption information, ERCOT will reject the SET 867_03 back to the TDSP.

+Processing schedules will be posted on the MIS.

+[PIP 188: These timing issues have not been guaranteed by the vendor.

+If the system is not processing to meet the proposal below, the system should be revised to meet the timeline in this box.
+Once the system is able to meet these criteria, the following two paragraphs should be added after the sentence above.]

-Meter read data received by ERCOT prior to 12 Midnight will be forwarded to CRs by 4 AM the next day.
+Meter read data received by ERCOT prior to 0000 (midnight) will be forwarded to CRs by 0400 the next day.

-Meter read data received by ERCOT between 12 Midnight and 6 AM will be forwarded to CRs by 12PM, noon the same day.
+Meter read data received by ERCOT between 0000 (midnight) and 0600 will be forwarded to CRs by 1200 (noon) the same day.

 For non-ERCOT ESI IDs, TDSP are not required to send monthly consumption information to ERCOT.
 However, for non-ERCOT ESI IDs, the TDSP will send effecting meter reads to ERCOT in accordance with SET 867_03.
 This transaction contains the meter read date without consumption information.